Quiz

 Taking initiative might bring the sheep back into the fold!

-Make sure there is a post assignment review where the team as a whole analyses and reviews the good, bad and ugly of the engagement and new strategies are brainstormed with team buy-in for the next assignment.
+Make sure there is a post assignment review where the team analyses and reviews the good, bad and ugly of the engagement and new strategies are brainstormed with team buy-in for the next assignment.

 The Big 4 firms where I worked had this procedure in place before audit sign-off but sometimes it would get delayed due to client commitments.
 This 1 step is important and should never be missed.